Facts & Trivia - Clarendon County, South Carolina

 Revolutionary War Locations in Clarendon County Area

-Choke points on the Santee River & Black River where Marion cut the British supply lines.
+Choke points on the Santee River and Black River where Marion cut the British supply lines.

 My name is Francis Marion.
 I fought the British redcoats in ’76,